-Environmental Component Mitigation Responsibility Noxious Weeds A noxious weed management plan is not required.
-However, the Project will be required to minimize the spread of noxious weeds according to revised Sections 207, 212, and 217 of the Standard Specifications, and for implementing the standard CDOT BMPs.
-Contractor Hazardous Materials There is no indication that contaminated soil or groundwater will be generated during construction of this Project.
-However, naturally-occurring metals may be present in groundwater beneath the site.
-Therefore, groundwater that is brought to the surface during construction (i.e. tremie displacement of water) must be either 1) immediately containerized for proper off-Site disposal, or 2) dispersed on the ground surface in accordance with the Colorado Department of Public Health and Environment (CDPHE) Low Risk Discharge Guidance: Discharges of Uncontaminated Groundwater to Land.
-Several criteria must be met if this approach is to be utilized, as detailed in that document.
-Groundwater must not be allowed to be discharged into sanitary or storm sewers, or any Waters of the State.
-Contractor Contractor Paleontological There are no known archaeological and/or paleontological sites within or near the Project areas.
+Environmental Component Mitigation Responsibility Paleontological There are no known archaeological and/or paleontological sites within or near the Project areas.
 However if, any archaeological and/or paleontological resources are uncovered during construction of the Project the Contractor shall immediately cease work and notify the CDOT Project Manager.
 The Contractor shall be required to fence off all discovered paleontological sites, subject to the Acceptance of CDOT.
 The Contractor shall not resume work within the area until receiving written notification from the CDOT Project Manager.
-Contractor 5.1.1 Historic and Archaeological Resources/ Historic Section 4(f) Resources The Categorical Exclusion identified No Adverse Effects based on the Conceptual Design Plans and with the assumption that no change to the visual appearance of the interior of the tunnel will occur as a result of final Design Documents.
-If the appearance of the interior of the tunnel is changed as part of the design, the Contractor may need to reopen the Section 106 and Section 4(f) processes.
+Contractor 5.1.1 Historic and Archaeological Resources/ Historic Section 4(f) Resources The CatEx Categorical Exclusion-identified No potential Adverse Effects based on the Conceptual Design Plans and with the assumption that no change to the visual appearance of the interior of the tunnel will occur as a result of final Design Documents.
+If the appearance of the interior of the tunnel or generator design is changed as part of the design, the Contractor may need to reopen the Section 106 and Section 4(f) processes.
 Contractor Contractor/ CDOT